AC-Polymer-SDL-4/actuator-dispenser/Hardware/README.md

 ### Generic Materials and Tools needed
 - Wires
 - Screws (4 * M6-20mm, 1 * M3-25mm)
 -	Nut (M3)
-- 1*Metal rod (2mm diameter, at least 80mm in length)
+- Metal rod (2mm diameter, at least 80mm in length)
 - Pliers
 - Allen keys
 - Super glue
-- access to 3D printer, with PLA, PETG and 95A TPU filament
+- Access to a 3D printer, with PLA, PETG and 95A TPU filament

 ## Step 2: 3D-print Required Parts
-Please print the following .STL files in the filament and with the supports specified in the Notes section.
+Please print the following .STL files with the filament and supports/settings listed.
 The editable Fusion 360 files for all these parts are provided in the `fusion files` folder, so this tool can be adapted to other types of labware, syringes, actuators or gantry systems.

 |File|Purpose|Filament|Print instructions|
 |--|--|--|--|